intergalacticmule/sales-data-solution/README.md

 Now you should have the service up and running at http://localhost:8888.
 You can navigate to the download location of the [notebook](./01_dataset/dataset_exploration.ipynb), download it, and load it locally from the Jupyter Notebook Web UI.

-Make sure you adjust the file dowload path below to reflect your filesystem before running the notebook:
+Make sure you adjust the file dowload path in the notebook below to reflect your filesystem before running it:

 ```python
 zip_dir = "/home/intergalacticmule/repos/sales-data-solution/01_dataset/"